Roma signing Kevin Strootman says he cannot wait to play alongside new team-mate Daniele De Rossi.

 "[Maarten] Stekelenburg told me the supporters can bring a little pressure, but that means there will be more stimulus.
 I was greeted in an incredible way, and will give the fans my all."

-Strootman joins fellow summer arrivals Mehdi Benatia, Douglas Maicon and Tin Jedvaj to reinforce Garcia's squad as it aims to get back into contention for European qualification.
+Strootman joins fellow summer arrivals Mehdi Benatia, Douglas Maicon and Tin Jedvaj to reinforce Garcia's squad as they aim to get back into contention for European qualification.